There are many excellent reasons why you should take your driver's test in the winter time.

 • Brake early and creep up to where you actually want to stop.

-• Brake before the turn, get to the required speed, and then turn.
+• Brake before the turn, get to the required speed, release the brake and then turn.

 • On slippery roads braking and turning must be separate driving actions.